 How we monitor boat movements on the Trust's canal and river network

-Our process starts with the local teams patrolling the banks with hand-held computers.
-When our team record the location of a boat, it is recorded against a kilometre of each waterway.
-You can see the locations of all our kilometres lengths by checking our bespoke map.
+Our process starts with our local teams patrolling the banks with hand-held computers.
+When our team record the location of a boat, it's recorded against a mapped kilometre of each waterway.

-All boats are required to move every 14 days (or sooner if notices require) unless they are at their home mooring.
-When boats stay longer than they’re allowed at a particular spot or area it can prevent others visiting.
-It may also be an indication that the boater has encountered a problem which is preventing them from moving on such as a break down.
+When boats stay longer than they’re allowed at a particular spot or area it can stop others visiting.
+Although, the boater may have encountered a problem which is stopping them from moving on such as a break down.

-If our sightings records flag up that a boat has remained in the same general area and we are not aware of a reason why, we will send a reminder to ask them to continue their journey or make contact so we can discuss the matter.
-If multiple reminders are sent over a period of time then this may prompt us to review the case and see if further action is required.
+If our sightings records flag up that a boat has remained in the same general area and we are not aware of a reason why, we'll send a reminder to ask them to move on or make contact so we can find out why.
+If we send several reminders over time then this may prompt us to review the case and see if further action is needed.

 With around 33,000 boats sharing 2,000 miles of canals and rivers, some rules to fairly share the mooring space are helpful.

 “Please pass on our thanks to the officer who looks after Nantwich on the Shroppie.
 She has been so helpful following my husband’s accident.”Boater

 Your boat's licence includes permission to tie up for short periods along the towpath.
 These are generally:

 Or whatever length of time the sign along the bank shows.

 One of the great things about canal boating is the ability to tie up almost anywhere.
 However, every boater depends on boatyard services in one form or another.
 These businesses depend on boats being able to tie up for short periods to go ashore.